p-brane/sky130-apd-workshop/README.md

 The first three days introduce you to the openLANE toolchain and the PDK.
 On the last two days, we replaced a standard cell inverter with a custom cell in the picorv32a design to demonstrate how to add a custom cell to an existing design.
 The picorv32a is a [Size-Optimized RISC-V CPU](https://github.com/YosysHQ/picorv32) core that executes the RISC-V RV32IMC Instruction Set.
 The sections below describe show my results produced from the workshop labs.
 The workshop is intense and required around 10 to 12 hrs/day to work through the lectures, labs and exams as this was my first introduction to an ASIC design toolchain.

-There wasn't enough time to finish the timing optimization or resolve the placement Design Rule Check (DRC) errors.
+There wasn't enough time to finish the timing optimization.
 Fortunately, the tools can be downloaded and installed on a local computer and completed offline.
 Designs can be submitted to the Google/Skywater Multi-Project Wafer (MPW) shuttle.
 The submission deadline is Sept 12, 2022.

 ## Day 1